geoschem/gcpy/docs/source/getting_started.rst

 .. note::

-    As an example, the working supporting the LIGO discovery of gravitational waves is `fully documented using Jupyter Notebooks
+    As an example, the work supporting the LIGO discovery of gravitational waves is `fully documented using Jupyter Notebooks
     <https://losc.ligo.org/s/events/GW150914/GW150914_tutorial.html>`_.
 This is a
     major milestone in terms of reproducibility and open science.

-Hell, let's be frank for a moment: these ladies and gentleman will *undoubtedly* win a Nobel Prize in Physics for this work sometime in the next decade.
+    Let's be frank for a moment: these researchers will *undoubtedly* win a Nobel Prize in Physics for this work sometime in the next decade.
 If these tools are good enough for work leading to a *Nobel Prize*, then they're good enough for you to consider trying out, right?